Here are the top 10 Black Panther Facts For Kids which will provide you with a brief overview of this awesome cat.

 Interesting Facts About Black Panthers

-- Black panther is the national animal of African country Gabon.
+- The black panther is the national animal of the African country Gabon.

 - The black color of the skin and fur of the black panthers is due to genetics.
 In leopards, the expression of recessive melanistic allele causes black color, while in jaguars, the expression of dominant melanistic allele causes black color.